X

 The Madison (Paramount+)

-The second Yellowstone spin-off on this list is much different than the other.
-Whereas Kayce Dutton is off roping bad guys in Marshals, The Madison has Michelle Pfeiffer playing a woman who, after suffering a tragedy, packs up her family and leaves her home in New York City to grieve in the natural beauty of Montana.
+Originally billed as a Yellowstone spin-off, The Madison now feels more like a spiritual successor.
+While Kayce Dutton is off roping bad guys in Marshals, The Madison has Michelle Pfeiffer playing a woman who, after suffering a tragedy, packs up her family and leaves her home in New York City to grieve in the natural beauty of Montana.
 This will be a bit of a swerve for creator Taylor Sheridan, as it's a meditative look at healing and not a "get off mah land" struggle for power and land ownership.

 Premieres Saturday, March 14 on Paramount+